code0-tech/discord-bot/README.md

 The Code works 100% with these versions.

-## What is?
+## What does this commit mean?

 - wip: Work in Progess

-- uptodate15: This means the message will be updated when changes occur up to 15 more minutes after the interaction execution.

 - todo: When creating my todos i will create a new commit which will be named after "todo".

 - readme: Is also a commit whenever i update the readme.

+- naming: Simple changes of const, vars or text.

+## What does ... mean?

+- uptodate15: This means the message will be updated when changes occur up to 15 more minutes after the interaction execution.

 ## Why Does Code Sometimes Fall Short?